- 18 Best Things to Do in Boston in Winter (2023/2024) - October 18, 2023

 Expedition Whydah Learning Center

 Sitting along MacMillan Pier, the Expedition Whydah Learning Center features artifacts from the sole pirate shipwreck ever recovered.
 While it’s small, it’s not short in intrigue factor.
-There’s a ton to learn and a great little gift shop.
+There’s a ton to learn and a great little gift shop to visit at this Provincetown gem.
 This location is the headquarters for the ongoing expedition and research, but if you want to see more, head to West Yarmouth, home of the Whydah Pirate Museum.

 You might also like:

 - Cranberry Bogs in Massachusetts to Visit this Fall!